 The food on the trail is pretty good.
 Menu items vary for the local staple Dhal Bhat (Rice, Lentils, Veg Curry, Spicy Pickle and optional Meat Curry to Noodles, Pasta, Rosti, Eggs and all kinds of soups and locally made flat breads, Oats and Potato dishes.
 Fresh Fruit is generally limited in these areas.

 Vegetarians and Vegans are not a problem at all, there are multiple menu items for both requirements that are filling and nutritious and high energy.
-Though we do recommend you to pack nuts, dried fruit and relevant energy items,
+Though we do recommend you to pack nuts, dried fruit and relevant energy items.

 Hotels in Kathmandu and Pokhara

 Our standard operating hotels are – International Guest House in Kathmandu and Hotel Peace Plaza in Pokhara.
+They have the following facilities:-

 Twin Shared Rooms with Attached Bathroom